Comitas spencerensis

-Comitas spencerensis is an extinct species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae, the turrids and relatives.

-This species was tentatively placed by the author in Comitas, although future studies may prove the need for a new generic name.
+Comitas spencerensis is an extinct species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae, the turrids and allies.
+It was first described by paleontologist Ellen James Moore in 1962 from Miocene fossils of the Astoria Formation in Oregon, United States.
+The species was tentatively assigned to the genus Comitas by Moore, who noted that its generic placement was uncertain and that further study might require the establishment of a new genus.